JessCG/OC_ProgrammingGroup/Notes/1_Creating a GitHub repository.md

 Once you settled on a theme, create your own fork and name it `your_GitHub_username.github.io` - you can now see your website at that URL!
 Of course, you will modify it over the course of this class.

 ### 4. Share your repository with me
 In order to be able to assist you in making progress, I will need to be able to see your repository.
 If you repository is public, please email me a link.
-If you repository is public, please add me as a collaborator (I will remove myself after the end of the quarter): \
+If you repository is public, please add me as a collaborator (@JessCG; I will remove myself after the end of the quarter): \
 https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository

 ### 5. Clone your repository to your laptop
-After following the instructions to edit your `README.md` online, clone your repository on your laptop as you did for the class directory in Week 0(`OC_ProgrammingGroup`).
+After following the instructions to edit your `README.md` online, clone your repository on your laptop as you did for the class directory in Week 0 (`OC_ProgrammingGroup`).

 You can then edit your repository as if it was a normal folder, creating the folder structure you settled on in 1.